Ajayapala (Chaulukya dynasty): Early life

 Ajayapala succeeded Kumarapala on the Chaulukya throne.
 According to Surathotsava written by the poet Someshvara, Ajayapala was a son of Kumarapala.
 Someshvara was a contemporary of Ajayapala's son Bhima II (and probably Ajayapala).

 However, some later Jain writers describe Ajayapala as a nephew of Kumarapala and a son of Mahipala.
-The earliest of these is Abhayatilaka Gani, who wrote a commentary on Hemachandra's Dvyashraya in 13th century.
-The 14th century chronicler Merutunga also repeats this claim in his Theravali, but describes Ajayapala as a son of Kumarapala in his Prabandha-Chintamani.
+The earliest of these is Abhayatilaka Gani, who wrote a commentary on Hemachandra's Dvyashraya in the 13th century.
+The 14th-century chronicler Merutunga also repeats this claim in his Theravali, but describes Ajayapala as a son of Kumarapala in his Prabandha-Chintamani.
 The later Jain chroniclers such as Jayasimha Suri, Rajashekhara and Jinamandana repeat the claim that Ajayapala was a nephew of Kumarapala.
 It seems more likely that Ajayapala was a son of Kumarapala.
 The later Jain writers probably branded him as a nephew of Kumarapala and portrayed him negatively, because he did not patronize the Jain faith.